-Then for a suitable 2-form $\omega$ on $Y=Y(Z,L)$, we have $ \HM_*(\y)\cong \LHM(Z, L). $ \end{theorem}
+Then for a suitable 2-form $\omega$ on $Y=Y(Z,L)$, we have $ \HM_*(\y)\cong \LHM_*(Z, L). $ \end{theorem}

 By the work of Osv\'{a}th-Sz\'{a}bo\cite{OS08} and Ni \cite{Ni09}, the link Floer homology detects the Thurston norm of the link complement for any links in rational homology spheres.
 The assumption on homology is later removed by Juh\'{a}sz \cite[Remark 8.5]{J08}.
-The same detection result using monopole link Floer homology $\LHM$ was obtained by Ghosh-Li \cite[Theorem 1.17]{GL19}.
-By Theorem \ref{T1.6}, Theorem\ref{T1.2} recovers the previous detection results, when the link complement is irreducible.
+The same detection result using monopole link Floer homology $\LHM_*$ was obtained by Ghosh-Li \cite[Theorem 1.17]{GL19}.
+By Theorem \ref{T1.6}, Theorem \ref{T1.2} recovers the previous detection results in the case that the link complement is irreducible.
 This constraint can be further removed by our connected sum formulae.

-On the other hand, any 3-manifold $Y$ with toroidal boundary is the link complement of a link $L$ inside a closed 3-manifold $Z$.
+On the other hand, any 3-manifold $Y$ with toroidal boundary can be viewed as the link complement of some link $L$ inside a closed 3-manifold $Z$.
 Then the link Floer homology of $(Z,L)$ detects the Thurston norm of $Y$.
-However, the statements in \cite{OS08, Ni09b,J08} and \cite{GL19} have to reflect the choice of $(Z,L)$, and so is different from the one in Theorem \ref{T1.2}.
+However, the statements in \cite{OS08, Ni09b,J08} and \cite{GL19} must rely on the choice of $(Z,L)$ and therefore have a radically different nature from the one in Theorem \ref{T1.2}.